-- The average American had $5,525 in credit card debt in 2021.
+- The average American has $7,951 in credit card debt.

-- Alaska has the most credit card debt of any state with $6,617 in 2020 and $7,089 in 2021.
+- Alaska has the most credit card debt of any state, with an average of $8,026 in 2022.

-- Iowa has the least debt, with a balance of $4,289 in 2020 and $4,587 in 2021.
+- Iowa has the least debt, with a balance of $4,774 in 2022 and $4,587 in 2021.

-- Generation X has the largest amount of credit card debt at $7,236.
+- Generation X has the largest amount of credit card debt at $7,004.

 Average American Credit Card Debt by State

-Generally, states with high costs of living have higher average balances, including Alaska, Connecticut, District of Columbia (D.C.) and Hawaii in the top 10 highest debt states.
-There’s a 50% overlap between states with the 10 highest credit card debt balances and the 10 highest cost of living states.
+Generally, states with a high cost of living have higher average credit card debt balances.
+For example, Alaska, Connecticut, the District of Columbia (D.C.) and Hawaii are in the top 10 highest debt states.
+While more affordable states like Iowa, Wisconsin and Mississippi rank in the top five states with the lowest average credit card balances.

 Credit Card Debt by Age

-|Generation Z (18-23)||$2,312||1.7|
+|Generation Z (18-23)||$2,876|

-|Generation X (40-55)||$7,236||3.3|
+|Generation X (40-55)||$7,004|